jeffswartz/poctestnetwork/README.md

 ## OpenTok Android SDK API additions

-The OpenTok Android SDK library includes the following API additions (which are not included in the main documentation).
+The OpenTok Android SDK includes the following API additions (which are not included in the main documentation).

 ### SubscriberKit.setAudioStatsListener(AudioStatsListener listener)